GeorgeRadev/uron/README.md

 ## V8 SQL patch

 V8 SQL patch is in the **v8_sql** folder.
-It gives a nice sintaxis for entering postgres SQL expressions directly in the JavaScript with string and variable escaping to avoid SQL injections.
+It gives a nice sintaxis for creating postgres SQL expressions directly in the JavaScript with string and variable escaping to avoid SQL injections.

 for example the following REST handler: